DavidN0809/Priority-Based-Multi-Threaded-Image-Processing-Server/readme.md

 # Priority-Based Pre-Threaded Image Processing Server (Work in Progress)

+This document provides instructions for setting up and using a pre-threaded image processing server.
+The server supports various image processing operations and can handle multiple client requests concurrently.

-## Compile OpenCV Test
+## Overview

-- Run `make`.
+- **Client**: Send images to the server for processing.
+- **Client-Many**: Allows sending multiple images simultaneously from different clients.
+- **Server**: Handles image processing requests.
+- **Configuration Notes**: Specific settings for Pop!_OS users.

+## Client Usage

+- **Single Image Processing**:
+  - Command: `./send_an_image_client input.jpg blur localhost`
+  - `input.jpg`: The input image file.
+  - `blur`, `vflip`, `hflip`, `greyscale`: Processing options (default is `greyscale` if none specified).
-- Then run the compiled program.
+  - `localhost`: IP address of the server.

-- All inputs are optional.
+## Client-Many Usage

+- **Multiple Image Processing**:
-- Client command: `./send_an_image_client "ip addr" "port"`
+  - Command: `./send_an_image_client 12 images.png`
-- Server command: `./send_an_image_server "port"`
-server requires, chmod +x ./server, and running as sudo, so $sudo ./server 2100

-Each client sends the server the `images.png`, the server saves these inside the server folder, will convert to greyscale, and send it back, where the client then saves it to the output directory.
-Each image has the client's number appended to it.
-For example, `received_image-1.jpg` is client 1's image.

-### Pop OS
-Due to my linux-gnu being installed under lib instead of /usr/ I had to pass this path, remove the -L"path" to use defaults LIB = -lpthread -L/lib/x86_64-linux-gnu/ -lcurl -lgdal
+  - `images.png`: The input image file.
+  - `12`: Number of clients to simulate.
+  - Processing is picked randomly for each client.

+## Server Setup

+- Command: `sudo ./send_an_image_server`
+- **Note**: Requires `sudo` due to thread creation permissions.

+## Configuration Notes for Pop!_OS

+- **Library Paths**:
+  - Default LIB: `-lpthread -L/lib/x86_64-linux-gnu/ -lcurl -lgdal`
+  - For Pop!_OS, OpenGL is installed at `-I/usr/local/include/opencv4`.
+Adjust according to your Linux distribution.

-## Demo
+## Demo Setup

-- Set the number of worker threads to one less than the number of cores on your system.
+1. **Set Worker Threads**: Use one less than the number of cores on your system.
-- Set the buffer size to twice the number of threads.
+2. **Buffer Size**: Set this to twice the number of threads.
-- Insert a delay of 30 seconds for the worker threads.
+3. **Insert Delay**: Add a 30-second delay for worker threads.
-- Now send a series of different client requests using multiple clients.
+4. **Client Requests**: Send different client requests using multiple clients.
+5. **Observe Behavior**:
-- Since the master is running at a higher priority and the worker threads are slow to process the requests (due to the delay), the master will preempt the workers whenever there is a request from the client, resulting in the master finding the connection descriptor buffer full.
+   - Due to the master thread running at a higher priority, and worker threads being slower (because of the delay), the master will preempt workers when new client requests arrive.
+   - This results in the master finding the connection descriptor buffer full.
-- Print appropriate messages from the master and worker threads to demonstrate that the master thread is indeed running at a higher priority.
+6. **Logging**: Ensure that messages from both master and worker threads are printed to demonstrate the master thread's higher priority.